aws-samples/amazon-sagemaker-ab-testing-pipeline/README.md

 ## Cleaning Up

-Once you have clean up the SageMaker Endpoints and Project as listed in the [Sample Notebook](notebook/mab-reviews-helpfulness.ipynb), complete the clean up by deleting the **Service Catalog** and **API** resources with the AWS CDK:
+Once you have cleaned up the SageMaker Endpoints and Project as described in the [Sample Notebook](notebook/mab-reviews-helpfulness.ipynb), complete the clean up by deleting the **Service Catalog** and **API** resources with the AWS CDK:

 1. Delete the Service Catalog Portfolio and Project Template